Skip to content

 Storage Policies

-• Admin -> Storage Policies - Where files are actually stored: local / S3 / follower node
+• Admin -> Storage Policies: where files are actually written

-• Admin -> Policy Groups - Which storage policy a user or team hits when uploading
+• Admin -> Policy Groups: which storage policy a user or team upload hits

 Users and teams are not bound to storage policies directly.
 They are bound to policy groups; policy groups then route uploads to specific policies by rules.